 Stock images are everywhere!
 Hence, there’s a high possibility that your readers have seen those images a dozen times before.
 In addition to this, many of those images are watermarked.
 Thus, it makes you look lazy and not interested in the details.

 Do you know who uses attachments?
 Spammers do.
 Your subscribers also know this.
 Professional email marketers don’t use attachments in their emails unless the subscriber expects them.

 On the other hand, you can add an attachment in the form of PDF — for example, an invoice for something the recipients have purchased.

 Sometimes, humor helps but not always.
 Unless you’re targeting a sailor, you should speak like one, especially in emails.
 The reason for this is because only a small number of subscribers will understand this type of language.

-Sarcasm is also great, but not everyone gets it.
+Sarcasm is also great, but not everyone gets it - and can turn into one of the dreadful email marketing mistakes.
 Therefore, to remain safe, it’s best to avoid it as much as you can.

 Using Too Much Salesy Language

 Your subscribers have signed up to the list to find out more information about the services or products that you’re offering.
 They certainly haven’t signed up to be extensively targeted by what you want to sell.

 Furthermore, you should also stay ahead of your competitors and come up with ways to grab the attention of the recipients.
 Take into consideration the following: